awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.SQLServer.md

 If your DB instance is in a Multi\-AZ deployment, both the primary and standby instances are upgraded\.
 Amazon RDS does rolling upgrades\.
 You have an outage only for the duration of a failover\.

 SQL Server 2014 through 2019 Enterprise Edition support in\-memory optimization\.

+## Read replica considerations<a name="USER_UpgradeDBInstance.SQLServer.readreplica"></a>

+During a database version upgrade, Amazon RDS upgrades all of your read replicas along with the primary DB instance\.
+Amazon RDS does not support database version upgrades on the read replicas separately\.
+For more information on read replicas, see [Working with read replicas for Microsoft SQL Server in Amazon RDS](SQLServer.ReadReplicas.md)\.

+When you perform a database version upgrade of the primary DB instance, all its read\-replicas are also automatically upgraded\.
+Amazon RDS will upgrade all of the read replicas simultaneously before upgrading the primary DB instance\.
+Read replicas may not be available until the database version upgrade on the primary DB instance is complete\.

 ## Option group considerations<a name="USER_UpgradeDBInstance.SQLServer.OGPG.OG"></a>